Hervar77/infinity-doc/mkdocs/api/infinity.pop3.md

 Parameters:

 - msgNum: `number`, optional
-  >the number of the message for which to return list info.
+  >The number of the message for which to return list info.
 If unspecified, a list of all messages will be returned.

 Return type: [`infinity.pop3.listArray`](#infinity.pop3.listArray_interface)